Marcelourb/Helloworld/README.md

 # Helloworld

-I'm Marcelo, 22 years old and studying Science in Computing and Information Technology.
+I'm Marcelo, 22 years old and Studying Science in Computing and Information Technology at CCT College Dublin.